-80

 City Roads

 Tobu Public Works Office

 Jurisdiction: East of Meiji-dori Avenue

-1 ○ 03-5361-2454 Seibu Public Works Office
+a 03-5361-2454 Seibu Public Works Office

 Jurisdiction: West of Meiji-dori Avenue

-© 03-3364-2422
+☎ 03-3364-2422

 City Parks

 Tobu Park Office

 Jurisdiction: East of Meiji-dori Avenue

-Seibu Park Office
+© 03-5361-2451 Seibu Park Office

 Jurisdiction: West of Meiji-dori Avenue

-• Metropolitan Roads (contracted to Shinjuku City by the Tokyo Metropolitan Government)
+Metropolitan Roads (contracted to Shinjuku City by the Tokyo Metropolitan Government)

 Shinjuku Waste Collection Office

-☎ 03-3950-2923
+3 03-3950-2923

 Shinjuku-Higashi Waste Collection Center

+a 03-3353-9471

 Kabukicho Waste Collection Center

-1 03-3200-5339
+a 03-3200-5339

 National Roads

 Tokyo National Highway Office Yoyogi Branch

-Private Property (including empty lots)
+● Private Property (including empty lots)

 The carcass will be handled at the expense of the property owner.
 If you ask a waste collection office or waste collection center to handle the carcass, a handling fee (¥3,000 per animal) will be charged.

 Shinjuku Recycling Center 4-10-2 Takadanobaba, Shinjuku-ku a 03-5330-5374 Closed: Mon.
-(Open if Mon. is a national holiday, and closed the following day) and during the yearend/New Year holidays (December 29 through January 3) To promote the three Rs (reduce, reuse and recycle), the Center conducts classes on recycling and various programs geared toward the reduction of garbage. - (1) Reading area and rental of library books - (2) Classes on the environment and recycling A venue for people to enjoy learning about the three Rs, the Center holds classes two or three times per month. - (3) Flea Markets Held on the first and third Sundays of the month - (4) Recycle Shop Moichido Club Clothes and daily commodities that are no longer needed are sold. - (5) Catalog of Items Used electric appliances and oversized household objects are posted on the bulletin board, and items that are cataloged in this manner are sold. - (6) Collection of Recyclable Resources Nine kinds of items are collected at recyclable resource collection stations. - (7) Food Drive Unwanted/unneeded food is collected from households.
-The food collected is then sent to welfare groups, facilities, food banks, etc. to be distributed.
-(8) Clothes Post Clothes that are no longer needed at home can be accepted.
+(Open if Mon. is a national holiday, and closed the following weekday) and during the year-end/New Year holidays (December 29 through January 3) To promote the three Rs (reduce, reuse and recycle), the center conducts classes on three Rs and various programs geared toward the reduction of garbage. - (1) Reading area and rental of library books - (2) Classes on recycling A venue for people to enjoy learning about the three Rs, the Center holds classes two or three times per month.
+(3) Flea Markets Held on the first and third Sundays of the month - (4) Reuse Shop Moichido Club Clothes and daily commodities that are no longer needed are sold. - (5) Catalog of Items Used electric appliances and oversized household objects are posted on the bulletin board, and items that are cataloged in this manner are sold.
+(6) Collection of Recyclable Resources Nine types of recyclable resources, including containers and packaging, are collected at resource collection stations.
+Nine types of used small electronic devices as well as waste cooking oil are also collected.
+(7) Food Drive Unwanted/unneeded food is collected from households.
+The food collected is then sent to welfare groups, facilities, etc. to be distributed.
+Every second Wednesday and fourth Monday of the month (subject to change in December) (8) Clothes Post Clothes that are no longer needed at home can be accepted.
 Third Saturday of the month, 1 to 3 p.m.